notdodo/erfiume_bot/README.md

 ## Repository Structure

-- **app/**: Contains the bot and fetcher code
+- **app/**: Contains the bot and fetcher code as single Rust workspace.
-- **pulumi/**: IaC for the AWS infrastructure
+- **pulumi/**: IaC for the AWS infrastructure.

 ## Disclaimer

-The accuracy and reliability of the data is entirely dependent on [Allerta Meteo Emilia Romagna](https://allertameteo.regione.emilia-romagna.it/). `erfiume_bot` merely collects and displays the available data from that source.
+The accuracy and reliability of the data is entirely dependent on [Allerta Meteo Emilia Romagna](https://allertameteo.regione.emilia-romagna.it/): `erfiume_bot` merely collects and displays the available data from that source.